FadySabry712/printf/README.md

-this is a group project to replicate printf in c
+ this i a group project done by me to replicate printf function in c